 Endomyocardial fibrosis (EMF) along with the root wilt disease of coconut is endemic to Kerala with its radioactive actinide beach sands.
-Actinides like rutile producing intracellular magnesium deficiency due to rutile-magnesium exchange sites in the cell membrane has been implicated in the etiology of EMF.
-Endogenous digoxin, a steroidal glycoside which functions as a membrane sodium-potassium ATPase inhibitor has also been related to its etiology due to the intracellular magnesium deficiency it produces.2 Organisms like phytoplasmas and viroids have also been demonstrated to play a role in the etiology of these diseases.^{3, 4} Endogenous digoxin has been related to the pathogenesis of Acquired Immunodeficiency Syndrome and Creutzfeldt Jakob Disease.2 The possibility of endogenous digoxin synthesis by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered.^{5, 6, 7} Davies has put forward the concept of a shadow biosphere of organisms with alternate biochemistry present in earth itself.8 An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described.6
+Actinides like rutile producing intracellular magnesium deficiency due to rutile-magnesium exchange sites in the cell membrane have been implicated in the etiology of EMF.
+Endogenous digoxin, a steroidal glycoside which functions as a membrane sodium potassium ATPase inhibitor has also been related to its etiology due to the intracellular magnesium deficiency it produces.
+Organisms like phytoplasmas and viroids have also been demonstrated to play a role in the etiology of these diseases.
+Endogenous digoxin has been related to the pathogenesis of acquired immunodeficiency syndrome and Creutzfeldt Jakob's disease.
+The possibility of endogenous digoxin synthesis by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered.
+Davies has put forward the concept of a shadow biosphere of organisms with alternate biochemistry present in earth itself.8 An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described.6